-We’ve received many pleas for help from distraught victims of this particular eBay gift card scam during the past month.
+We’ve received many pleas for help from distraught victims of this particular eBay gift card scam throughout 2021.
 They’ve lost hundreds and even thousands of dollars to this scheme.
 These consumers all want the same thing: to retrieve their stolen money from the anonymous predators who tricked them.

 It’s a scam: AT&T is not trying to get the word out about eBay gift cards

 Judi Shelton contacted our team after someone claiming to represent AT&T called her home, offering a great opportunity.

 I received a call from a man who said he represented AT&T. He told me that if I paid half of my next six months’ DirecTV bill upfront using eBay gift cards, eBay would pay the other half.
 So I just needed to buy $450 in eBay gift cards to pay my half.
 The man on the phone said this promo was to get the word out about eBay gift cards and it was time-limited.

 When Shelton didn’t immediately jump at the chance to save $450, the caller sweetened the deal.
 He could also offer her some free premium movie channels.
 Shelton mulled over the promotion.
 It sounded simple enough and seemed like a great way to save $450 and get some free TV stations.
 Deciding she might like to participate, Shelton asked for instructions to seal the deal.
 The fake AT&T agent described the next steps she needed to take to redeem this limited-time offer.
 At her earliest convenience, the eBay gift card scammer suggested that she should:

 - Call back the agent at his dedicated line

 - Scratch off the silver tab and read off the numbers to the agent, who would apply the value of the gift cards to her DirecTV bill

 Once all of that was complete, eBay would pay the rest of her DirecTV bill for six months, said the caller.